JonathanGawrych/up-to-speed/README.md

 Changes theme to ambiance
 Adds default .jshintrc to the home directory (from this repo)
 Adds default .jscsrc to the home directory (from this repo)
+Instead of installing Docker from Ubuntu repository, add and install from official Docker repository, due to it being the latest version
+Add current user to docker group to allow usage without using sudo
 Show 12h AM/PM clock at the top bar (including day abbreviation, date, seconds)
 Add minimize and maximize back
 Allows workspaces on multiple monitors